mikolajwalus/PeopleS/README.md

   <h2 align="center">People Soft - Best App for people</h2>

   <p align="center">
-    An awesome App for community to stay in touch with friends.
+    An awesome App to create your community and stay in touch with your friends
     <br />
   </p>
 </p>